 There are a lot of things you can do at night in Australia.
 Autumn and Winter’s evenings have the best with spectacular displays of Sydney and Canberra.
 Some of these spectacular experiences are listed below:

-- Sydney Opera House, Taronga Zoo Sydney, the Museum of Contemporary Art, big-ticket music performances are the best at night.
+- Sydney Opera House, Taronga Zoo Sydney, the Museum of Contemporary Art, and big-ticket music performances are the best at night.

-- Experience the ringing in the New Year in Sydney is a bucket list experience, grab your picnic baskets and chill here that gives you a free entry.
+- Experience the ringing in the New Year in Sydney is a bucket list experience, grab your picnic baskets and chill here that gives you free entry.

 - Experience the Southern lights known as the Aurora Australis, gorgeous waves of green, purple, blue, and red in the sky are astonishing.